correajl/pi-somfy-hassio/README.md

-# Pi-Somfy HomeAssistant add-on
+# Pi-Somfy HomeAssistant add-on (Raspberry Pi 4)

 This repository contains minimal implementation allowing to run Pi-Somfy as a HASSIO add-on.

+This is a customization for run in Raspberry Pi 4.

 What is different from original repository:
 * Dockerfile configured to install and use bash instead of sh.